 Screening for depression is an important first step in increasing behavioral health utilization, which is low for SFHP members.
 In addition, depression has a large effect on health care costs and on productivity.
 It is estimated that monthly depression-related worker productivity losses had human capital costs of nearly \$2 billion while adults with depression or depressive symptoms have significantly higher health care costs, even after adjusting for chronic medical conditions (Katon et al., 2003).
 Inclusion of this measure supports early detection with potential for cost savings from treatments associated to health complications from depression.
 Both PRIME and HEDIS have similar measures.

-Inclusion of this measure and PIP benchmark determination is supported by alignment with external healthcare measurement entities, including NCQA accreditation2, PQRS, PRIME, and UDS.
+Inclusion of this measure and PIP benchmark determination is supported by alignment with external healthcare measurement entities, including Centers for Medicare and Medicaid Services (CMS).